wagood/laralist/README.md

 * [Media Encrypt](https://github.com/hoanxuanmai/media-encrypt) is a powerful PHP package designed for encrypting sensitive data before storing it in a database.
 This package provides a secure solution to protect your critical data from unauthorized access.

+* Laravel [Media Library](https://github.com/spatie/laravel-medialibrary).
+This package can associate all sorts of files with Eloquent models.
+It provides a simple, fluent API to work with.
+To learn all about it, head over to the [extensive documentation](https://spatie.be/docs/laravel-medialibrary).

 * [Metrics](https://github.com/eliseekn/laravel-metrics) for Laravel.
 Generate easily metrics and trends data of your models for your dashboards. <!-- metrics, dashboard, statistic -->

 * [MII](https://github.com/techmahedy/mini-laravel).
 A basic PHP MVC framework design in a way that you feel like you are working in a Laravel application.
 In this framework you will get all the basic features of a web application needs like routing, middleware, dependency injection, eloquent relationship, model, blade template engine and interface injection and many mores. <!-- framework -->